 Casa de Pilatos is so beautiful that it’s been featured in several Hollywood blockbusters.
 It has a stunning 16th century courtyard, surrounded by white marble columns and Mudéjar arches.
 Everywhere, the walls are covered with countless multicolored azulejo tiles.

 You can tour the second floor with a private guide.
-If you do, you’ll see some fantastic ceilings and a famous painting of a woman with a beard (the original of which is now in the Prado).
+If you do, you’ll see some fantastic ceilings and a famous painting of a woman with a beard (the original of which is now in the Prado Museum in Madrid Spain).
 I thought it was worthwhile for the extra 2 €.

 No trip to Seville is complete without a visit to the ultra modern Las Setas de la Encarnación (“Incarnación’s Mushrooms”).
 In my Seville itinerary, I recommend starting there, just to orient yourself with great views,